How to apply for PhD scholarships in the College of Social Sciences

 Timetable

 Expressions of interest should be made as soon as possible.
 You should make initial contact with the School that is closest to your proposed research topic.
-Feel free to approach specific academics directly to enquire whether they would be willing and able to supervise you, but please also inform the School PGR team that you are planning to make an application so that they can support the process.
-If you are planning to also apply for ESRC Midlands Graduate School funding, then you would be advised to contact the pathway lead at Birmingham as soon as possible to check that you project falls within the remit for that pathway.
+You are encouraged to approach specific academics directly to enquire whether they would be willing and able to supervise you, but please also inform the School PGR team that you are planning to make an application so that they can support the process.

 You should include in your email:

-- a short covering letter providing information about your background, qualifications and motivation for undertaking a PhD and whether you plan to apply for the School scholarship, the ESRC Midlands Graduate School scholarship or both.
+• a short covering letter providing information about your background, qualifications and motivation for undertaking a PhD

 Formal application for a place to study

-In order to be offered scholarship funding you must have an offer of a place from the University of Birmingham by 24 January 2023.
-Please note it can take a few weeks for the application process (including interview) to be completed and an offer made.
+In order to be offered scholarship funding you must have made an application for a place at the University of Birmingham by 23 January 2024.
 You will need to submit an application for the appropriate doctoral programme in your chosen School.

 ESRC funding applications are managed by the ESRC Midlands Graduate School Doctoral Training Partnership.